Revolut Metal Card Review – Is it Worth it?

 Revolut also supports Google Pay or Apple Pay so you don’t even need to carry the card with you if you prefer to do so.

-Apart from vaults you also have access to airport lounges.
+Apart from vaults, you also have access to airport lounges.
 This feature is quite useless in my opinion.
 Access to almost any lounge costs around £25 per person.
-You can buy the access at any lounge so the option to book it via Revolut doesn’t provide much value.
+You can buy the access at any lounge, so booking it via Revolut doesn’t provide much value.

 Revolut Metal Cashback